Data Hygiene: Checklist & Best Practices For a Clean CRM

 4. Leverage automation tools

 You can automate data integration through API connectors, which link data sources to the business applications that need them.
+This streamlines data provision and improves the timeliness of data delivery.

-Cleansing systems through automated data hygiene can also help remove duplicates.
+Automated data hygiene can also help remove duplicates.
 Duplicate records cause confusion, waste storage space, and lead to inaccurate reporting.

 5. Remove silos